hashgraph/hedera-cli/README.md

 > Each of the commands can be run with the `--help` flag to display the command's options and usage.
 >
 > Use the `--quiet` flag to suppress the output of the command or the `--verbose` flag to display more information.
+>
+> Use the `--debug` flag to enable detailed debugging information including API URLs, network configuration, and request parameters.

 ## Setup Commands